7 Tips for a Great Process Map

 5.2.2023

-First of all, the theory: What is a process map?
-The process map is a Model of the company, i.e. a simplified image of reality.
+Let’s start with the basics: What exactly is a process map?
+A process map is a model of the company — a simplified representation of reality.

-Accordingly, it does not include all the characteristics of the company.
-Instead, it focuses on the relevant aspects.
-Which aspects are relevant depends primarily on three factors:
+It doesn’t include every detail.
+Instead, it highlights the most relevant aspects.
+Which aspects matter most depends on three key factors:

-A good process map meets two goals in particular:
+A good process map typically serves two core purposes:

-- It serves as Navigation interface in the management system, which allows users to quickly and easily move from individual processes to the level of work instructions, forms and knowledge pages.
+• It serves as a navigation interface in the management system — giving users direct access to processes, work instructions, forms, and knowledge pages.

-2. The addressee: Who is the process map aimed at?
+2. The Audience: Who is the process map for?

-3. The time factor: Does the process map represent the past, present or future?
+3. The Time Frame: Should the map reflect the past, present, or future?

 1. Distinguish between management, core, and support processes